Veyza/dudi/README.md

 - **Source file extension changed to .f90:**
   This change allows the Intel compiler to be used for DUDI compilation without any additional consequences.

+=== Version 1.2.0

+  A feature has been added to compute the average velocity vector of dust grains at a given point and time.

+- **New Subroutine `DUDI_mean_velocity`:**
+  The subroutine `DUDI_mean_velocity` has been added to the module `integrator.f90`.
+It computes the average velocity vector of dust grains at a given point and time.

+  **Input:**
+  - The input parameters are identical to those of the main subroutine `DUDI`.

+  **Output:**
+  - Returns an array of 8 real numbers:
+    1. A 3D vector representing the average velocity of dust grains moving upward.
+    2. A 3D vector representing the average velocity of dust grains moving downward.
+    3. The number density of dust grains moving upward.
+    4. The number density of dust grains moving downward.

+  **New Subroutine `Integrand_mean_flux`:**
+  - The subroutine `DUDI_mean_velocity` calls a newly introduced subroutine `Integrand_mean_flux` from the module `twobody_fun.f90`.

+-   A detailed description of the algorithm can be found in the file **`DUDI_average_velocity_vectors.pdf´** available in this repository.